asakusuma/atomic/examples/README.md

 # Reusable Wirings
 Wirings are reusable ways to add additional behaviors to an existing Atomic Component or Composite.
 Stick them in the `wirings` directory, include them via `Atomic.load`, and pass them as a parameter to `instanceObject.wireIn()`.
 Just like that, your reusable wiring will run at the end of the chain.

-Want to make it run first? `instanceObject.wireIn(function, 0)` and it'll be inserted at the 0 indexed slot.
+Want to make it run first? `instanceObject.wireIn(function, true)` and it'll be inserted at the first slot instead of the end of the wiring chain.